Get insider access

 4. Sennheiser

-Sennheiser was originally established in Germany, and now with international hubs, their products are well-reputed among musicians and audiophiles.
-They're renowned for their live music and music production equipment, like microphones and peripherals, but they also make a small selection of soundbars.
+Sennheiser was originally established in Germany, and now, with international hubs, their products are well-reputed among musicians and audiophiles.
+The company has also been divided into consumer and professional divisions since Sonova (a hearing health company) acquired them.
+Sennheiser is renowned for live music and music production equipment, like microphones and peripherals, but they also make a small selection of soundbars and wireless headphones.
 The manufacturer's wide range of open-back headphones with good performance at various price points contributes to their prestige.
 However, they also make Bluetooth models for more casual listening and dedicated TV headphones to enjoy your favorite shows wirelessly without sync issues.
-They make over- and in-ears but don't have many truly wireless models, although the ones they have tend to perform well.
 Also, like Sony, it can be hard to know which of their headphones provide the best value since they have so many overlapping models with only minor differences.
 They're a reliable brand with a good reputation for consistent products worth recommendation.

 The best Sennheiser headphones we've tested are the Sennheiser HD 800 S. These reference-class over-ears have an open-back design, resulting in a spacious and immersive soundstage.
 Combined with an expertly tuned sound signature, they're a stellar choice for listening to your favorite high-fidelity tracks in a quiet room.
 They're quite the investment, so audiophiles on a budget will want to consider the more affordable Sennheiser HD 560S, which don't sound as immersive but provide better value for the price.
 If you prefer the versatility of a wireless noise cancelling design, the Sennheiser MOMENTUM 4 Wireless have a bass-rich sound with a stylish, comfortable fit for everyday use.
 However, they offer a less immersive listening experience due to their closed-back design.